 Bernard: I’ve never met anyone who has his ear to the ground as much as Mick does.
 He is constantly listening to and appreciating new music, and looking for the next cool thing.
 Keith will like something new if it moves him, but he’s more of a traditionalist.
 The glue for those guys is all the music that they grew up on, and the history of it.
 They share that, and I think it helps them work together.

-RF: It also might help that they’re a little Yin and Yang.
+Robert: It also might help that they’re a little Yin and Yang?

-RF: To continue for so long, and at such a high level.
-Prince, AC/DC, Bon Jovi, Rod Stewart, The Red Hot Chili Peppers, Dave Matthews & Kanye West have all opened for the Stones.
+Robert: Prince, AC/DC, Bon Jovi, Rod Stewart, The Red Hot Chili Peppers, The Smashing Pumpkins, Dave Matthews, Alanis Morrisette, Kanye West and Guns N’ Roses are just some of the names that have opened for the Stones.
 They have no fear of being upstaged.

 Bernard: It’s always been like that.
 They are incredibly confident people, onstage and off.